The following notes were left the past couple

 Wow!

-Ben, 7 were paddling around on their inflatable rafts and Steve (Dad)
+11 and Ben, 7 were paddling around on their inflatable rafts

-Dad did hook the huge large-mouth bass, but couldn't land him (his pole
+the huge large-mouth bass, but couldn't land him (his pole even

-field.
-Enjoy your stay, I know we did. it went from, "I wish we could
+to the field.
+Enjoy your stay, I know we did. it went from, "I

-stay two weeks" to "I wish we could stay all summer" to
+wish we could stay two weeks" to "I wish we could stay

 We’ve

-than the cabin-lots more room. ….
-Of course, we cooked out, hung out,
+better than the cabin-lots more room. ….
+Of course, we cooked out,

-read books, let our dog swim in the pond with the cabin renters’ dogs,
+hung out, read books, let ourdog swim in the pond with the cabin

-took our baby for his 1st rowboat ride.
-As always, there’s
+renters’ dogs, took our baby for his 1st rowboat ride.

 ….